-People with a taste for the finer things in life sometimes get a rough ride and are often the butt of jokes both on TV and further afield.
+People with a taste for the finer things in life sometimes, like foodies, get a rough ride and are often the butt of jokes both on TV and further afield.
 However, there’s a reason that people will pay a little more for the best quality.
 A refined palate and an interest in the best foods can really open up new horizons.
 Indeed, in the case of some food and drink, it can take you on a real journey that’s perfect for foodies.

-Gastronomic holidays have become more and more popular in recent years.
+Gastronomic holidays have become more and more popular among foodies in recent years.
 People who enjoy fine wine and dining want to experience their indulgence in the place from where it came.
 This can take you far afield if, for example, you are someone who enjoys soft French cheeses.
 Sometimes it may be within your home country, sometimes further afield.
 Either way, it’s a chance to enjoy great food and drink and usually take in some sublime scenery while you’re about it.

 Perfect for Foodies: Olive Oil – The Gastronome’s Delight